What is Yescarta?

 Since this medicine is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

-Yescarta can cause weakness, drowsiness, confusion, problems with memory or coordination, and seizures.
-Avoid driving or operating machinery for at least 8 weeks after you are treated with this medicine.
+This medicine can cause weakness, drowsiness, confusion, problems with memory or coordination, and seizures.
+Avoid driving or operating machinery for at least 8 weeks after you are treated with Yescarta.

 Do not donate blood, an organ, or any tissues or cells from your own body.